-Whether you want to just change the color with a new coat of chalk paint or try out a different type of paint, it’s important to ask a few questions before you break out the paintbrush though.
+Whether you want to just change the color with a new coat of chalk paint or try out a different type of paint, it’s important to ask a few questions before you start so you can take the right prep steps.

 1. Was a wax applied as a topcoat?

 The typical topcoat recommended for chalk-painted pieces is paste furniture wax (wondering what that is?
 You can read more about that here).
 Before you start painting over chalk paint, it’s super important to figure out if a wax was applied or if the chalk paint is bare.